marilyn-croffie/automated-file-backup/README.md

-Bash script which runs every day and automatically backs up any desired files that have been updated in the past 24 hours.
+Bash script which runs every day and automatically backs up files of your choosing that have been updated in the past 24 hours.